nboldhq/docs/contents/45-connected-apps/40 Salesforce setup guide.md

 If you have any questions, please write to us at [support@nbold.co](mailto:support@nbold.co)

-To know how to Update the Solution, click here
+To know how to Update the Solution, click [here](docs.nbold.co/connected-apps/90%20Update%20and%20Uninstall%20Salesforce%20Solution).